Sahm Family Foundation Announces Nearly $1 Million in Grants to Seniors

 The welfare of seniors is one of the Sahm Family Foundation’s three focus areas.
 The others are the welfare of children, along with the visual and performing arts.

 About the Sahm Family Foundation

-The Sahm Family Foundation is a 501(c)(3) non-for-profit, private family foundation based in Rancho Santa Fe, Calif.
+The Sahm Family Foundation is a 501(c)(3) not-for-profit, a private family foundation based in Rancho Santa Fe, Calif.
 It was started in 1997 by Roland and Ramona Sahm to support the welfare of seniors, the welfare of children, and the visual and performing arts, in San Diego County and beyond.
 The foundation is currently overseen by an appointed board of directors, and grant applications are by invitation only.
 For more information, visit sahmfamilyfoundation.org.